drnsmith/drnsmith.github.io/content/projects/Project1/Project1.md

  - Evaluation metrics like precision and recall gave me a deeper understanding of the model’s performance across each difficulty level.

 ### To sum up,
 Selecting and training the right model was a crucial part of this recipe difficulty classifier.
 Through careful testing and tuning, I developed a robust model that accurately classifies recipes by difficulty.
 This classifier now has the potential to enhance user experiences on cooking platforms, helping chefs of all levels find recipes suited to their skill.

-# PART 4.
+# Part 4.
-### Introduction

 As I progressed with training my AI-powered recipe classifier, I noticed a common issue creeping in: *overfitting*, which happens when a model performs well on the training data but struggles to generalise to new, unseen data.
 In ML, this can result in poor accuracy on validation or test data.
 In this part, I’ll walk you through how I identified overfitting in my model and the steps I took to address it.
 I’ll also explain the visual clues from training and validation loss/accuracy graphs that helped me recognise this issue.

 ### 1. Spotting Overfitting Through Training Metrics
 During the model training, I kept track of both training loss and validation loss as well as accuracy metrics for both datasets.
 Here's what I observed.